opendistro/for-elasticsearch-docs/docs/troubleshoot/saml.md

 After a successful login, your IdP sends a SAML response using HTTP POST to Kibana's "assertion consumer service URL" (ACS).

-The endpoint the Kibana Security plugin provides is:
+The endpoint the Kibana security plugin provides is:

 ```
 /_opendistro/_security/saml/acs